Let’s start with the easy stuff…

 Want to know even more?

-The passion that’s driven my entire career, however, is about process and peeking behind the scenes at what it takes to be a successful academic.
-So, when my Clark Kent glasses come off, I also serve clients through Katie Linder Consulting, LLC, a side business that houses my speaking, coaching, consultation services, and creative projects.
-(Some of these current projects include the “You’ve Got This” podcast, “The Anatomy of a Book” podcast, and the how to: academia webinar series.)
+I have a passion for process.
+My entire career has been driven by a love of process, systems, and peeking behind the scenes at what it takes to be a successful academic.
+I feed this passion through my research at Oregon State Ecampus and by serving clients through Katie Linder Consulting, LLC, a side business that houses my speaking, coaching, consultation services, and creative projects.
+(Some of my favorite creative projects focused on process include my podcasts and the how to: academia webinar series.)

 I love writing and publishing.
 My latest published works include The Blended Course Design Workbook: A Practical Guide (Stylus, 2016) and the edited New Directions volume on Hybrid Teaching and Learning (Wiley, 2017).
 If you’re looking for something shorter, some of my recent articles can be found in Innovative Higher Education, the Journal of the Scholarship of Teaching and Learning, and Open Learning: The Journal of Open, Distance, and e-Learning.
 You are welcome to peruse my full CV.